Skip to main content

 First, there is money collected for relief.
 Paul organizes and commends collections for saints under severe pressure, including those suffering loss of property and extreme hardship (2 Corinthians 8:1–4; 2 Corinthians 8:13–15; 2 Corinthians 9:12–13).
 This is not “funding a minister lifestyle.”
 It is the body supplying the afflicted, so that needs are met and suffering does not destroy faith.

-Second, Paul himself received gifts, including while imprisoned.
+Second, Paul himself received gifts while imprisoned.
 The Philippians sent support, and Paul calls it fellowship in his affliction and a fragrant offering to God (Philippians 4:14–18).
-Yet even here Paul carefully guards the heart of the matter: he is not speaking as if in need, he has learned contentment, and he seeks the fruit that increases to their account, not a system of pressure (Philippians 4:11; Philippians 4:17).
-Receiving a gift is not the same thing as entitlement.
+Yet even here Paul carefully guards the heart of the matter: he is not speaking as if in need, he has learned contentment, and he seeks the fruit that increases to their account, not a referral to money (Philippians 4:11; Philippians 4:17).

 Third, Jesus sent out the Twelve and told them not to rely on money, and that those who received them would meet immediate needs such as food and shelter (Matthew 10:9–10; Luke 10:7).
 That instruction actually reinforces the anti transactional principle: the messenger is not to build a money mechanism, but to move in dependence upon God and simple hospitality, refusing the posture of extraction.
 The supply is provision, not entitlement.